DDTully/kickstart.nvim.mini/README.md

 ![image](https://github.com/DDTully/kickstart.nvim/assets/165563299/410b2726-7269-4532-a59c-ab60db9a61ff)

-This would be a great time to set Windows Terminal as your default terminal application, Powershell 7 as your default profile, and change the font.
+This would be a great time to set Windows Terminal as your default terminal application, set Powershell 7 as your default profile, and change the font.

 Hit CTRL-, to open settings, set the following options in Startup